yuvadm/geshem.space/README.md

 An interactive rain radar clone running on Mapbox GL, see it live at: [https://geshem.space](https://geshem.space)

 The entire service is served off of static assets located in S3 buckets:

- - A static main index page, JS bundle and other static assets that are uploaded upon deploy
+ - A static main index page, JS bundle and other static assets that are uploaded upon deploy, Vue.js-based
- - Radar images that collected and indexed every minute by a recurring task running on AWS Lambda
+ - Radar images that are collected and indexed every minute by a recurring task running on AWS Lambda, written in Python

 ## Prerequisites